Do You Know Your Camera Filters? | Professional Guide

 Polarising Filters

-This type filter is perfect if you’re plagued by unexpected reflections in water or glass.
+These type camera filters are perfect if you’re plagued by unexpected reflections in water or glass.
 These work by reducing the amount of reflected light that passes through to your camera’s sensor and helps remove glare from reflective surfaces in your photos.

 You’ll notice when you use a polarising filter that the colours are far richer and intense; giving your photos greater depth and impact.
 Just be careful when using polarising filters in photography; with less light reaching your camera, the shutter speed will be reduced resulting longer exposures that may result in camera shake if hand-holding your camera.

-A neutral density filter will reduce light uni-formally over the whole frame - they are primarily used to help extend the exposure time time to show a greater sense of movement in a shot - eg. water or moving clouds.
+A neutral density filter will reduce light uniformly over the whole frame.
+They are primarily used to help extend the exposure time to show a greater sense of movement in a shot, e.g., water or moving clouds.

 You may find that if you’re coming along to one of my outdoor photography workshops over the summer, bringing a neutral density filter will greatly aid you in your photography and experimentation of affects.